 A key principle behind price spreads in the futures markets is that, in an idealized, properly functioning futures market, the price of one futures contract should not exceed the price of another futures contract by more than the cost of storing the commodity over the period of time between the two contracts.
 This storage cost, often referred to as the "carrying cost," encompasses the expenses that a seller would incur to store the commodity for a specified period of time.
 A futures market is said to be at "full carry" when the price spread between the second and first month futures contracts is large enough to cover the full costs of storing the commodity over the time period between those two futures contracts.
-If that price spread provides less than the full costs of storing the commodity over that time period-such that it provides only a certain percentage of the full costs of storage-that market is often described as providing that percentage of full carry.
-Many traders prefer to express price spreads in terms of the percentage of storage costs it provides-the percentage of full carry-rather than in terms of dollars and cents, since it provides a uniform measure of the size of a price spread.
+If that price spread provides less than the full costs of storing the commodity over that time period - such that it provides only a certain percentage of the full carry.
+Many traders prefer to express price spreads in terms of the percentage of storage costs it provides - the percentage of full carry - rather than in terms of dollars and cents, since it provides a uniform measure of the size of a price spread.